alphagov/govuk-design-guide/docs/patterns/*patterns-documentation-template.md

 whenNotToUse:
   #Delete this comment before entering when not to use this pattern.

-# Accessibilty criteria for this pattern
-# List out the accessibility for this pattern.
-# You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
-To create a heading, use three hashes (ie. ###).
-accessibilty:
-  #Delete this comment before entering the accessibility criteria for this pattern.

 # How the pattern works
 # Briefly descibe how this pattern works.
 For instance, listing out what happens when an end-user interacts with this pattern.
 # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).